jemcrook/hello-world/README.md

 # hello-world
-Hi people. this is my first expewrimental session with GitHub.
+Hi people. this is my first experimental session with GitHub.